-Reserve materials are located behind the circulation desk and must be requested.
+Reserve materials are located behind the circulation desk at Grainger Engineering Library Information Center and must be requested.

 When You Can’t Find a Title in the Stacks

 Ask us for help!
 Or you may want to double-check the location listed for the item in the Online Catalog.
-Journal locations may also be verified using the rolodex or flip file at the right end of the Mathematics Library circulation desk.
 Some mathematical books and journals may be found in the following locations:

 - Grainger Engineering Library Information Center (301 W Springfield Ave., Urbana)